lyleresnick/CleanReportTableDemo/README.md

 # CleanReportTableDemo
-This iOS app demonstrates an architectual solution to a fairly complex banking report scene.
+This iOS app demonstrates an architectural solution to a fairly complex banking report scene.

 This is a refactoring of the  [ReportTableDemo](https://github.com/lyleresnick/ReportTableDemo) into a VIPER Architecture.